Interactive urinal: Sega Toylet

 The Toylet records players' scores and allows them to be saved onto a USB memory stick.
 Advertisements are shown between games.
-The system has been installed in the men's toilets in four stations of the Tokyo Metro, including Akihabara, Soga, and Ikebukuro.
+The system was installed in the men's toilets in four stations of the Tokyo Metro, including Akihabara, Soga, and Ikebukuro.
 It was trialed until the end of January 2011.
 Some units are available at the new Tokyo Sega Joypolis.

 Simulated versions of Toylets are playable in the video game Yakuza Kiwami 2.